Girls’ Trip Guide to Atlanta & Beyond

 Spend a day on the water

 Just 45 minutes northwest of Atlanta, Lake Allatoona is a local go-to for a laid-back lake day.
-With more than 12,000 acres of water and 270 miles of shoreline, it's ideal for kayaking, paddleboarding, or simply lounging on the beach with Beyoncé’s latest playing in the background.
+With more than 12,000 acres of water and 270 miles of shoreline, it's ideal for kayaking, paddleboarding, or simply lounging on the beach.
 Scenic hiking trails, cozy campgrounds, and hidden coves make it feel like a full-on escape.

 Explore small towns in North Georgia